JCalHij/wireshark_lua_api/README.md

 The current implementation is incomplete and might contain errors.
 The idea would be to use this as basis for an automated generation of the file.

+## How to use

+If you are using VSCode, simply download/copy-paste the contents of wireshark_lua_api.lua into your project.
+The Sumneko language server plugin must be installed (identifier: sumneko.lua).

+If you are using something else, I am sorry, I have only tested it with the method described above.

 ## References

 * Lua Wireshark API documentation https://wiki.wireshark.org/Lua